-While many people suffer from the aches, pains and inconveniences of dry skin, particularly during the arid winter months, dry skin isn't usually a sign of a serious skin condition or underlying problem.
+While many people suffer from the aches, pains, and inconveniences of dry skin, particularly during the dry winter months, dry skin isn't usually a sign of a severe skin condition or underlying problem.

 Dry skin is caused, generally, by hot showers, lack of moisturizer, itchy clothing and harsh perfumed soaps.
 And, it's a common ailment all around the world for people of all genders, skin and body types.

 Take a look at our guide to the causes and most effective remedies of dry skin to leave you feeling soft, fresh and comfortable all year around.

 What Is Dry Skin & What Are the Causes?

 Let's start first by identifying what constitutes dry skin.
 Healthy, hydrated skin is coated with a layer of supple fat called lipids.
 Lipids are what helps keep your skin's moisture inside and ultimately what makes it feel soft and elastic.

 Dry skin, which is medically known as xerosis, is the absence of these lipids within your skin that leads to a higher chance of its ability to damage itself.
 Usually, dry skin is caused by your external surroundings.
 However, dry skin can sometimes be the result of an underlying medical condition, such as psoriasis, eczema, malnutrition and more, or the medication you are taking.

 While patches of dry skin can appear anywhere on your body, they are most often found on the hands, arms, legs, and stomach.
 If you're in tune with your body, you'll usually notice a slight itchy feeling before seeing any physical dryness.
 This is the point in which you want to intervene and take care of your skin.